WyattKarnes/Astromech/README.md

 To uninstall Astromech, simply use the built in windows uninstaller.

+NOTE: If you have made changes to the Commands.txt file, installing a new version of Astromech will overwrite your changes.
+If you want to keep them, save your changes somewhere.
+If I add more commands in the future, this note will change, because you will need to overwrite the file or risk breaking the program.
+For now though, this note is still relevant.

 # How to Use
 Want to watch a video instead of reading a text wall?
 Try this! https://youtu.be/ChtjlNNp9Y4